 Applicants are invited to apply for either one or two courses.
 Each course will include 15.5 hours teaching time as well as the opportunity to sign up for individual subject specific, Internal Assessment, Extended Essay and/or Personal Statement support.
 Classes start at 09:00 on each course day and conclude at 16:15 on the first day of the course with ‘sign up’ sessions available 15:00-17:00 on day two, and a 16:00 finish on day 3.
 There is an hour for lunch (provided as part of the cost) in the middle of each day.
 Students are also expected to complete one to two hours of homework/preparation on the two evenings when there are classes the following day.

-We plan to offer teaching and tuition at both Standard Level and Higher Level, subject to demand, in the following subjects:
+We plan to offer teaching and tuition, subject to demand, in the following subjects:

 - History 1

 - Mathematics: Applications and Interpretations (HL and SL)